 Section 6.3 Vacancies – Any vacancy occurring in an office of the Council or Executive Board shall be filled by an appointment of the Executive Board.
 An Executive Board member or an officer elected or appointed to fill a vacancy shall take office immediately and serve for the unexpired term of the predecessor in office.

 Section 6.4 Removal from Office – Any member of the Executive Board who commits a felony or serious transgression, who acts in a disruptive or disorderly fashion, or who has unexcused absences from two consecutive meetings of the Board, shall be deemed to have resigned his/her position as a member of the Executive Board, unless the Chairperson finds that there is a compelling reason as to why such a person should not be removed from office.

-Section 6.5 Nominating Committee – The Chairman may designate Board members to serve on a nominating committee as deemed necessary.
+Section 6.5 Nominating and Membership Committee – The Chairman may designate Board members to serve on the nominating and membership committee as deemed necessary.